michaelbhavi994/Coding-Journey-/README.md

 * Factorial of a Number
   Program that calculates the factorial of a number using a loop with validation for negative input.

+## 📅 Day 06

+* Prime Number Checker
+  Program to check whether a number is prime using loops and conditional statements.

+* Reverse a Number
+  Program that reverses the digits of a number using a while loop and modulus operator.

 ---